Australia still has a long way to go to achieve its National Hepatitis B Strategy targets aimed at eliminating the disease by 2030.

 2020 Hepatitis B Care Uptake – Top Regions

 South Australia ranks fifth (8.8%) in hepatitis B treatment uptake and seventh (16.7%) in care uptake out of the eight states and territories.
-The Adelaide Primary Health Network (PHN) had a treatment uptake of 9.9% with Charles Sturt, Port Adelaide – West, Burnside, Marion and Salisbury among the highest in the PHN.
+The Adelaide Primary Health Network (PHN) had a treatment uptake of 9.9% and a care uptake of 18.4%.
+Uptake in sub-areas Charles Sturt, Port Adelaide-West, Port Adelaide-East, Burnside, Marion and Salisbury were among the highest in the PHN.
 (See chart below).

 Despite this, in a number of these higher-uptake areas, the number of people starting treatment dropped during 2020, in contrast to previous years where new treatment uptakes were increasing.